chperkins/Data_Projects/README.md

 # energy_model_train.ipynb

 This file contains the main code for my current University of Chicago master's thesis.
-It's main purpose is to expand upon other energy based model neural networks to include more hyperparameter options.
+Its main purpose is to expand upon other energy based model neural networks to include more hyperparameter options.
 Elements like spectral normalization, learning rate, and several other components can be changed, enabled, and disabled at the beginning of the file.
 The code outputs images directly into subdirectories of a google drive as the model trains.
 It also outputs several diagonstics.

 # MNIST_project.ipynb